The Makati walkthrough begins along Ayala Avenue, where the scale of development is exponential

 September 27, 2017

-Written and photographed by Lawrence Carlos
+Lawrence Carlos

 As humans we develop an instinctive and emotional response to our surroundings from a very young age.
 We learn to use our senses, as we grow older, to gauge our immediate environment, and in turn can identify and describe the urban spaces we inhabit.
 Richard Coleman, the associate producer of Artkitektura Festival, took us on a Makati walkthrough, one of the scheduled tours on the festival program, which was centered around the undulating high-rise landscape along Ayala Avenue—a suitable axis from which Coleman could apply his beliefs about what makes buildings proportionally integrated, or not, in Manila.